Wiscon

 WisCon or Wiscon, a Wisconsin science fiction convention, is the oldest, and often called the world's leading, feminist science fiction convention and conference.
 It was first held in Madison, Wisconsin, in February 1977, after a group of fans attending the 1976 34th World Science Fiction Convention in Kansas City was inspired to organize a convention like WorldCon but with feminism as the dominant theme.
 The convention is held annually in May, during the four-day weekend of Memorial Day.
 Sponsored by the Society for the Furtherance and Study of Fantasy and Science Fiction, or (SF)^{3}, WisCon gathers together fans, writers, editors, publishers, scholars, and artists to discuss science fiction and fantasy, with emphasis on issues of feminism, gender, race, and class.

 It was announced in 2023 that there would not be a 2024 Wiscon.
 The convention committee announced they would "take a year to rest, plan, and make adjustments that we don’t usually have time for during the rush of putting on this life-giving feminist speculative fiction convention."

+The convention returned in 2025 and 2026 virtually, and plans to be in-person for a convention in 2027.

-Guests of Honor
+Guests of honor

 Since its inception, WisCon has invited one or more guests of honor to attend the convention every year, guiding and participating in programming and giving a speech at a ceremony in their honor.
 WisCon 30 (May 26–29, 2006) was an anniversary Wiscon, and 39 previous Guests of Honor attended.
 For WisCon 40, the convention invited a third guest of honor, Nalo Hopkinson, who was previously a guest of honor at WisCon 26.
 A virtual event happened on Memorial Day weekend in 2020 at WisCon XLIV.

 Here are the Guests of honor below: